02.04 What The Bureaucracy Does For You

 Bureaucracy in the Digital Age

 The digital age presents both challenges and opportunities for bureaucracy.
 On the one hand, technology can exacerbate existing problems, such as data breaches and algorithmic bias.
-On the other hand, it can also be used to improve efficiency, transparency, and citizen engagement.
+Alternatively, it can also be used to improve efficiency, transparency, and citizen engagement.

 • E-Government: E-government initiatives use technology to deliver government services online.
 This can make it easier for citizens to access services, pay taxes, and apply for permits.